JonMukaj/image-search-engine/README.md

 Image Search Engine using Weaviate
 ==================================

-This repository contains an implementation of an image search engine using [Weaviate](https://weaviate.io/developers/weaviate/installation/docker-compose), and a knowledge graph that provides search functionality based on machine learning.
+This repository contains an implementation of an image search engine using [Weaviate](https://weaviate.io/developers/weaviate/installation/docker-compose), and a knowledge graph that provides search functionality based on machine learning through interface of a simple React app.
 The project utilizes the `weaviate-ts-client` package to interact with Weaviate and the img2vec-neural module for image similarity.

 Inspired by the [Fireship YouTube channel](https://www.youtube.com/c/Fireship).